Bertrand2808/Machine_cafe_ESGI/Machine_a_cafe/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the VS Code Java Bucks !
+Here is a short java program of a Coffee machine made for my ESGI java class

 ## Folder Structure